Skip to content

 Neuroscientists have measured this open-mind phenomenon and found that it lasts approximately six to eight seconds.

 In this moment of wonder and pleasure, anything presented to the mind lodges in its memory.
+This is the optimal spot for marketers to plant their logo or call-to-action.

 Only when people are open to receiving your sales messages will they take action to buy your product or service.